X-lab2017/open-digger/sample_data/README.md

 ### Use Notebook image

-1. Start the Clickhouse server container.
+Start your ClickHouse container, which should be set up in the last step.
+Now:

+1. Clone OpenDigger `git clone https://github.com/X-lab2017/open-digger.git`

+2. Enter the repo path `cd open-digger`

+3. Install the necessary packages `npm install`

-2. Go to the src folder in the open-digger root directory, create a file named 'local_config.ts' with the following contents:
+4. Go to the src folder in the open-digger root directory, create a file named 'local_config.ts' with the following contents:

    ```typescript
    export default {